Investors still in the dark as cyber threat grows

 But even those keen to evaluate cyber risk face an uphill struggle, hampered by a lack of resources, poor data and weak disclosure from companies.

-Sacha Sadan, corporate governance head at the fund arm of insurer Legal & General (LGEN.L), told Reuters that cyber risk is one of his team’s top priorities for corporate engagement but described the approach of some rivals as “hit and miss”.
+Sacha Sadan, corporate governance head at the fund arm of insurer Legal & General, told Reuters that cyber risk is one of his team’s top priorities for corporate engagement but described the approach of some rivals as “hit and miss”.

 “We would rather a company, when they come to talk to us, had a slide that said ‘this is what we’re doing’.
 At the moment, it’s us asking them and they say, ‘well, most other shareholders don’t ask’.”